igor71/-Tensorflow-GPU-From-Sources/README.md

 ### Tensorflow-GPU-From-Sources as Jenkins Pipline Job
 Build Tesorflow GPU Package From The Sources

-Tensorflow package can be builded from the sources based on python 2.7 or 3.6
+Tensorflow package can be build from the sources based on python 2.7 or 3.6

 In order to build package for proper python version need to perform following steps: